utxostack/ckb-bitcoin-spv-contracts/contracts/ckb-bitcoin-spv-type-lock/README.md

 # CKB Bitcoin SPV Type Lock

-A type script for Bitcoin SPV clients which synchronize [Bitcoin] state into [CKB].
+A type script designed for Bitcoin SPV clients synchronizes the [Bitcoin] blockchain state into the Nervos [CKB] network.

 ## Brief Introduction

-A [Bitcoin] SPV in [CKB] contains a set of cells, this type script is used to manage them.

-The set is identified by the script [`args`].
-The number of live cells with this specific `args` script is fixed once created, and all cells in the set are destroyed together.
+A Bitcoin  SPV on CKB consists of cells that are managed by the CKB Bitcoin SPV Type Lock and identified by the script args.
+The number of live cells with the script args remains fixed once created, and these cells will be destroyed collectively as a group.

 ### Cells

-There are 2 kinds of cells in a Bitcoin SPV instance:
+A Bitcoin SPV instance contains two types of cells: **SPV info cell** and **SPV client cell**.

-- Client Cell
+- **SPV Client Cell**

+  A cell is identified as an SPV client cell if its type script matches the SPV type script.
-  This cell is used to store the Bitcoin state.

-  Each Bitcoin SPV instance should contain at least 3 client cells.
+  SPV client cells store the Bitcoin state.
+Each Bitcoin SPV instance includes a minimum of three SPV client cells.

   ```yaml
   Client Cell: